 sending a tone to unlock the repeater, and the repeater is sending a tone to unlock your radio.
 The tone

-to be recieved is called Tone Squelch or Decode.
+to be received is called Tone Squelch or Decode.
 When tone squelch is enabled on your radio, the squelch

 knob has no real function or use as all signals are being rejected unless they include the proper tone.

-While it is required to have a PL tone Encode programed for most repeaters, it is not required to have the
+While it is required to have a PL tone Encode programmed for most repeaters, it is not required to have the

-tone squelch to recieve it.
-You can leave the tone squelch off and still recieve the signal if desired.
+tone squelch to receive it.
+You can leave the tone squelch off and still receive the signal if desired.